Elizabeth II's Dogs and Pony Attend Queen's Funeral Ceremony | World

 Queen’s Corgis during Elizabeth II’s funeral procession on September 19, 2022 — Photo: Peter Nicholls/Reuters

-After 4 days of open wake in which the coffin was visited by about 400,000 people (among them, more than a hundred heads of state and members of the royalty from around the world) to honor Queen Elizabeth II, the monarch’s body was taken to Windsor Castle, which is on the outskirts of London.
+After 4 days of open wake in which the coffin was visited by about 400,000 people to honor Queen Elizabeth II (among them, more than 100 heads of state and royalty from around the world), the monarch’s body was taken to Windsor Castle, which is on the outskirts of London.

 There was a religious ceremony in the Capela de São Jorge, where the coffin will be buried.
 The mass was attended by the royal family and world leaders.